-All 4-H dairy cattle must be owned and completely registered by June 15 to be shown at the Delaware County Fair and New York State Fair.
+All 4-H dairy cattle must be owned and registered by June 15 to be shown at the Delaware County Fair and New York State Fair.

 NON-OWNERSHIP ANIMAL PROJECTS (4-Hers who do NOT already own stock are eligible)

 Did you know that people who do not live on a farm or do not have registered stock can still have a 4-H animal project?
-The 4-H Project Animal program allows youngsters the chance to care for an animal and show it just as their own.
-Some restrictions do apply:
+The 4-H Non-ownership Animal Project allows 4-Hers the chance to care for an animal and show it just as their own.